Firearms

 Wear the clothes you'll be using on your hunt to identify any issues restricting your movement or preventing the shotgun from correctly mounting on your shoulder and upper chest.

-Sighting In Your Shotgun
+How to Sight In Your Shotgun

 Before practicing or heading out for a hunt, always sight in your shotgun to verify your point of aim aligns with the point of impact.

-Here's an easy five-step process:
+Here's an easy five-step process to sight-in your shotgun:

 1. Use the same ammunition and choke you'll be using during the hunt.